 Don’t be a wallflower

 Give your furniture a bit of breathing room and never push it all the way up against the walls.
 Even leaving a few inches of space can make the room feel bigger.
 According to The Budget Decorator blog, try placing pieces on the diagonal.
 “Placing pieces on the diagonal carries your eye smoothly through the room, so not only does it look larger, it looks more interesting,” writes the blogger.
-Find out the 7 things interior designers notice about your home first.

 Lack of conversation areas